saahilk1511/Tensorflow-Installation-using-Homebrew-on-Apple-Silicon/README.md

 # Tensorflow-Installation-using-Homebrew-on-Apple-Silicon
-Tensorflow Installation using Homebrew on Apple Silicon (tested on M1 and M2)
+Tensorflow Installation with GPU support using Homebrew on Apple Silicon (tested on M1 and M2)

 ## Install Homebrew
+Download and install Homebrew, the package manager for macOS, using the provided command in the Terminal.
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 ## Install miniforge
+Use Homebrew to install miniforge, a conda package manager for setting up environments.
 ```
 brew install --cask miniforge
 ```

 ## Setup your shell
+Initialize conda for your shell to enable environment management and restart the terminal.
 ```
 conda init <shell-name>
 eg: conda init  zsh
 ```

 ## Create a Virtual Environment
+Create and activate a new conda virtual environment with Python.
 ```
 conda create -n <env_name> python=<version>
 eg: conda create -n tensorflow python=3.9.6